 We have five members of staff who are trained Mental Health First Aiders.
-This includes two to support adults and three to support children. support for children and for adults.
+This includes two to support adults and three to support children.
+The School's Senior Mental Health Lead is the DSL, Samantha Taylor.

 We have a qualified Emotional Literacy Support Assistant (ELSA) to whom children can be referred, if it is felt a further intervention is needed for more than a one-off situation.